ibm-cloud-docs/cephaas/volume_create.md

     1. If you choose to create a new host, then enter the new **Host name**, **Host NQN** and click **Create host**.
 The new Host is added to the beginning of the list.
 For guidance on how to find the `host nqn`, see [Configuring NVMe-oF initiators](/docs/cephaas?topic=cephaas-about-volume-host-mappings&interface=ui#config-nvme-initiators).
     1. Select the newly created **Host** from the list.

 1. Click **Create**.
+Once the volume creation is successful, you will be redirectred to the volumes main page where you can see the status of the newly created volume under the volume table.

 During the new volume creation, the volume is in `Pending` state.
 The status changes to `Available` or `Failed` based on the actual state of the volume.
+{: note}

 ## Creating block volumes from the CLI
 {: #creating-block-volume-cli}